Celebrate love, candy, friendship, and the month of February using these lovely Valentine’s Day writing prompts.

-Not only do these Valentine’s Day writing prompts prevent writer’s block, they motivate students to explore their creativity, express their feelings, and improve their writing skills.
+Not only do these Valentine’s Day writing prompts prevent writer’s block, but they also motivate students to explore their creativity, express feelings, and improve their writing skills.

-So celebrate Valentine’s in style using these prompts, appropriate for elementary, middle, and high school students.
+So celebrate Valentine’s in style using these fun prompts.

 Valentine’s Day Writing Prompts